What Happens When The Other Driver Is Uninsured Or Underinsured?

 Insurance Companies Are Not On Your Side

-A UM and UIM policy that is in place, can cover you when case situations like these arise.
-That does not, however, mean that the insurance company is on your side.
+Both UM and UIM policies that are in place can cover you when case situations like these arise.
+That does not, however, mean that your insurance company is on your side.
 They may try to deny or reduce your compensation, or they may offer you a settlement lower than what you may be entitled to.
 We will work with you to analyze your coverage and pursue all avenues to obtain the best result possible.

 Experience You Can Count On